gunsslashroses/quant-trading-experiments/docs/BLOGPOST_DATA_AND_SIGNALS.md

 ## What's next

-The notebooks extend this further into ML territory — using the same 13 characteristics (plus realized volatility and industry dummies) as features for return prediction with linear regression, random forests, neural networks, AdaBoost, IPCA, and a custom max-Sharpe-ratio model.
+The notebooks extend this further into ML territory — using the same 13 characteristics (plus realized volatility and industry dummies) as features for return prediction with linear regression, random forests, neural networks, AdaBoost, and IPCA.
 But the portfolio engineering described here is the foundation that all of it sits on.

 The code for everything above lives in `src/quant_trading/` — signals, portfolios, strategies, evaluation.
 The notebooks in `notebooks/` are the exploratory analysis.